 -

-31 Oct 2023: Atlassian's CISO sent out an alert about significant data loss potential.
+31 Oct 2023: Atlassian's CISO sent an alert about significant data loss potential.
 No active exploits were reported yet, but the warning was clear.

 -